mitkeng/ProFinity/README.md

 #
 ### Functionality
-The program supports single logIE query or batch chemical logIE query.
+The program supports single PA query or batch PA queries.
 For single query, either a canonical SMILE or a CAS number is applicable.
-For batch query, either of the following csv file data layout is appropriate:
+For batch queries, either of the following csv data layout is appropriate:

 | SMILES|
 |-------------|